VPNL/TemporalChannels/README.md

     roi = tc_fit(roi, model);      % fit model for each session roi = tc_pred(roi, model);     % predict responses for each trial type

-Plot mean response to each trial type across all sessions:
+Plot mean response across all sessions for each trial type in experiments:

     fig = plot_exps(roi);

-Plot response vs. model prediction for each run in individual sesssions:
+Plot mean response vs. model prediction across all sesssions for each trial type:

     fig = plot_model(roi);

+Plot response vs. model prediction in individual sesssions for each run:

+    fig = plot_runs(roi);

 ### Using Voxel class methods